NOAA-EPIC/generic-data-uploader/README.md

 *Note:

-* From this point on, must activate conda environment prior to .py script(s) or jupyter notebooks execution using the following command: __conda activate__
+* From this point on, activate the conda environment prior to executing `.py` script(s) or jupyter notebooks using the following command: `conda activate`
     * To deactivate a conda environment:
         * conda deactivate